-When my friends and family began dying around me I saw that how we handle death ( so impersonable) really could use an up grade from “how it has always been”, words that make me cringe when I hear.
+When my friends and family began dying around me I saw that how we handle death ( so impersonal) really could use an upgrade from “how it has always been”, words that make me cringe when I hear.
 In my life now 69 I have never gone to a funeral.
-I agreed with my Mom that I would prefer to have memories of life or least a look not with make-up.
+I agreed with my Mom that I would prefer to have memories of life or at least a look not with make-up.
 Not sure when this custom began.
 I am glad to see celebrations of Life happening. https://archaeology.co.uk/articles/features/the-fragrant-dead-how-to-treat-your-dead-the-roman-way.htm

 I found this to be a good start for change…Shared with Public

 When someone dies, the first thing to do is nothing.
 Don’t run out and call the nurse.
 Don’t pick up the phone.
 Take a deep breath and be present to the magnitude of the moment.